Typically Offered: Every Fall and Spring semester

-Prerequisites and Other Registration Restrictions: This course has no pre-requisites and it is the initial introductory course taken by first year and transfer students majoring in Animal Sciences.
+Prerequisites and Other Registration Restrictions: This course has no prerequisites.
+It is the initial introductory course taken by first year and transfer students majoring in Animal Sciences.

-Format: Lecture (two 80 minute lectures per week), with field trips held during the regularly scheduled lecture periods to observe the Cook College animal facilities.
+Format: Lecture (two 80-minute lectures per week), with field trips held during the regularly scheduled lecture periods to observe the G. H. Cook Campus animal facilities.

 Description: This course is the initial introductory course taken by first year and transfer students who intend to major in Animal Sciences.
 The course presents fundamental principles and functions important in animal science.
 The scientific underpinnings of modern animal science are presented, with emphasis on nutrition, reproduction, animal domestication and behavior, animal welfare and rights, genetics, and growth.
 In addition, the biological and economic structure of the major U.S. livestock industries is also presented.